odin2350/PCC/Notes.md

 - To find out whether a particular value is already in a list, use the keyword in requested_toppings = ['mushrooms', 'onions', 'pineapple'] 'mushrooms' IN requested_toppings
+- Value Is Not in a List
+if user NOT IN banned_users:
+print(user.title() + ", you can post a response if you wish.")

 # methods
 Every method is followed by a set of ( ) parentheses,